llamaxyz/llama/docs/instance-deployment.md

     ]
   ```

-- **Policy Config**: The configuration of the instance's policy.
+- **Policy Config:** The configuration of the instance's policy.
 Since the policy config struct is fairly complex, we will give it it's own section.

 ### Policy Config